Intuit Inc. (NASDAQ:INTU) Shares Sold by Assetmark Inc.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, July 19th.
-Shareholders of record on Monday, July 12th will be paid a dividend of $0.59 per share.
+The company also recently announced a quarterly dividend, which will be paid on Monday, July 19th.
+Stockholders of record on Monday, July 12th will be paid a $0.59 dividend.
 The ex-dividend date is Friday, July 9th.
-This represents a $2.36 annualized dividend and a yield of 0.47%.
-Intuit’s dividend payout ratio is currently 35.98%.
+This represents a $2.36 annualized dividend and a dividend yield of 0.47%.
+Intuit’s dividend payout ratio (DPR) is presently 35.98%.

-In other Intuit news, Chairman Brad D. Smith sold 163,061 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The shares were sold at an average price of $431.50, for a total transaction of $70,360,821.50.
-Following the completion of the sale, the chairman now directly owns 517,568 shares in the company, valued at $223,330,592.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CFO Michelle M. Clatterbuck sold 414 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $436.21, for a total transaction of $180,590.94.
-Following the sale, the chief financial officer now owns 546 shares of the company’s stock, valued at $238,170.66.
+In other news, Chairman Brad D. Smith sold 163,061 shares of the company’s stock in a transaction on Thursday, May 27th.
+The shares were sold at an average price of $431.50, for a total value of $70,360,821.50.
+Following the completion of the transaction, the chairman now directly owns 517,568 shares in the company, valued at $223,330,592.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Michelle M. Clatterbuck sold 414 shares of the company’s stock in a transaction on Thursday, May 27th.
+The shares were sold at an average price of $436.21, for a total transaction of $180,590.94.
+Following the completion of the transaction, the chief financial officer now owns 546 shares of the company’s stock, valued at $238,170.66.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 170,677 shares of company stock valued at $73,737,829.
-3.38% of the stock is owned by insiders.
+Insiders sold 170,677 shares of company stock valued at $73,737,829 over the last 90 days.
+Insiders own 3.38% of the company’s stock.

 About Intuit